stankudrow/Test-Assignments/README.md

 2) on whose account no official agreements were signed and that were not paid;

-3) which status prohibits publication in a legal way.
+3) which status does not prohibit publication in a legal way.